 To qualify for an internship offered through the JPL Education Office, you must meet all program requirements (listed in the “Requirements” section of the program page), submit your application prior to the deadline, and/or for programs requiring nominations, connect with your campus’ faculty advisor(s).
 Note that meeting these minimum requirements does not guarantee placement in an internship.

-To qualify for internship opportunities offered by the JPL Education Office, applicants must be studying science, technology, engineering or mathematics (STEM) fields and meet the requirements outlined on the program page.
-Desirable characteristics include aptitude in STEM fields, enthusiasm, motivation, focus and commitment to complete a project.
+To qualify for internship opportunities offered by the JPL Education Office, applicants must be studying STEM fields and meet the requirements outlined on the program page.
+Desirable characteristics include aptitude in STEM fields, enthusiasm, motivation, focus, and commitment to complete a project.

 You are encouraged to apply to multiple programs.
 However, you should only apply to programs for which you meet the eligibility requirements.
 See the “Requirements” section of the program page for more information.